-There are currently 25 rider “levels” in Zwift.
+There are currently 50 rider levels in Zwift.
 Everyone begins at level 1, and you move to higher levels by accumulating XP (experience) points.

 How Do I Get XP (Points)?

-You also get additional XP for the Large or Small Bonus power ups, and 10 points when you complete a KOM or sprint section, and points for some achievements including route achievement badges and the spinner atop Alpe du Zwift.
+You also get additional XP for the Large or Small Bonus power ups, 10 points when you complete a KOM or sprint section, and points for some achievements including route achievement badges and the spinner atop Alpe du Zwift.

 XP for Runners

 Runners also receive XP points, but on a different scale and at different intervals.
-Runners are awarded 10 XP for every .25km, or 15 XP for every .25 miles.
+Learn about Zwift Run points, levels, and unlocks >

-Here is what you unlock at each level, and the number of XP needed to reach each level from the previous level.
+Here is what you unlock at each level, and the number of accumulated XP points needed to level up.